solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # 04 / End to End application development

-Now that you have some Azure hands-on experience, let's learn about how to set up your Azure development environment, get some hands-on architecture experience, and understand the building blocks of Azure development.
+Now that you have some Azure hands-on experience, it is important to understand high-level concepts.
+Once you have review the building block concepts, we will learn about how to set up your Azure development environment, get some hands-on architecture experience by working through the tutorial journey.

 With a configured development environment available, it is time to explore the various architecture and deployment options available when deploying an application and its corresponding MySQL database.

+![][11]

+Watch: [Develop applications faster with Azure Database for MySQL -- Flexible Server \| Data Exposed]

 This chapter focuses on these subjects:

-![][11]
+![][12]

 ## Common Azure development services overview